hexaeder/SymbolicIndexingInterface.jl/docs/src/api.md

 #### Parameter timeseries

-If the index provider contains parameters that change during the course of the simulation at discrete intervals, it must implement the following methods to ensure correct functioning of [`getu`](@ref) and [`getp`](@ref) for value providers that save the parameter timeseries.
-Note that there can be multiple parameter timeseries, in case different parameters change at different times.
+If the index provider contains parameters that change during the course of the simulation at discrete time points, it must implement the following methods to ensure correct functioning of [`getu`](@ref) and [`getp`](@ref) for value providers that save the parameter timeseries.
+Note that there can be multiple parameter timeseries, in case different parameters may change at different times.

 ```@docs
 is_timeseries_parameter